arsodrummer/Netflix/README.md

 We have a simple API that allows us to manipulate with Users, Plans and Subscriptions by using [Postman](https://www.postman.com/).

-The database can be deployed in [Docker](https://hub.docker.com/_/microsoft-mssql-server) container.
+The database should be deployed in MS SQL.

 As a SMTP server localy you should use [smtp4dev](https://github.com/rnwood/smtp4dev) tool.